RumeelHussainbnb/zkBNB-docs/docs/guide/core-concepts/zkbnb-arch.md

 ## Censorship resistance
 Committer will execute transactions, produce batches.
-While this ensures efficiency, it increases the risk of censorship : malicious ZK-rollup committer can censor users by refusing to include their transactions in batches.
+While this ensures efficiency, it increases the risk of censorship : malicious zk-rollup committer can censor users by refusing to include their transactions in batches.

 As a security measure, zkBNB allow users to submit transactions directly to the rollup contract on Mainnet if they think they are being censored by the operator.
-This allows users to force an exit from the ZK-rollup to BSC without having to rely on the commiter's permission.
+This allows users to force an exit from the zk-rollup to BSC without having to rely on the commiter's permission.